This page explains the basics of creating HTML forms.

 This is the most commonly used tag within HTML forms.
 It allows you to specify various types of user input fields such as text, radio buttons, checkboxes etc.

-Radio buttons are used for when you want the user to select one option from a pre-determined set of options.
+Radio buttons are used for when you want the user to select only one option from a pre-determined set of options.

 The submit button allows the user to actually submit the form.